zhaoziheng/SAT/README.md

 You also need to install `mamba_ssm` if you want the U-Mamba variant of SAT-Nano

 ## TODO
+- [ ] Inference demo in jupyter notebook.
+- [ ] Inference demo on website.
 - [ ] Release the data preprocess code to build SAT-DS.
-- [ ] Release the train and evaluation guidance.
+- [ ] Release the train guidance.
 - [ ] Release SAT-Ultra.

 ## Citation